-The Committee notes with appreciation the de facto moratorium on executions implemented in Zambia since 1997, as well as the commutation to imprisonment of many death sentences, but is concerned by the high number of persons remaining on death row.
+The Committee notes with appreciation the de facto moratorium on executions implemented in Zambia since 1997, as well as the commutation to imprisonment of many death sentences, but is concerned at the high number of persons remaining on death row.
 The Committee notes that there has been a public discussion of the death penalty, albeit with indications that the discussion has not been based on a fully informed documentation of the issues.
 The Committee also reiterates its view that mandatory imposition of death penalty for aggravated robbery in which a firearm is used is in violation of article 6 (2) of the Covenant.

 The State party should review its Penal Code to ensure that death penalty is imposed only for the most serious crimes, a category to which aggravated robbery with the use of firearm, for example, does not belong.
 It should ensure that public debate of the death penalty is conducted on the basis of a full presentation of all aspects of the matter, especially the importance of achieving progress in the enjoyment of the right to life and the desirability of eventual ratification of the Second Optional Protocol to the Covenant.
-It should also consider the commutation of the death penalties of all those currently on death row.
+It should also consider the commutation of the death sentences of all those currently on death row.

 The Committee is concerned that despite progress made, maternal mortality remains high in Zambia.
-While noting the considerable efforts made by the State party in the area of family planning, the Committee is concerned that the requirement that three physicians must consent to an abortion may constitute a significant obstacle for women wishing to undergo legal and therefore safe abortion. (article 6)
+While noting the considerable efforts made by the State party in the area of family planning, the Committee is concerned that the requirement that three physicians must consent to an abortion may constitute a significant obstacle for women wishing to undergo legal and therefore safe abortion. (art.
+6)

 The State party is encouraged to increase its efforts in combating maternal mortality.
-The State party should amend its abortion laws to help women avoid unwanted pregnancies and not have to resort to illegal abortions that could put their lives at risk.
+It should amend its abortion laws to help women avoid unwanted pregnancies and not have to resort to illegal abortions that could put their lives at risk.

-The Committee is concerned that, despite numerous and positive measures adopted to combat violence and sexual abuse against women, the phenomenon continues to be a serious problem in Zambia.
+The Committee is concerned that, despite numerous and positive measures adopted to combat violence against and sexual abuse of women, the phenomenon continues to be a serious problem in Zambia.
 It is concerned that in practice, cases of indecent assault, defilement and rape tend to be considered as customary issues and are therefore often dealt with by customary courts rather than criminal courts.
-The Committee also notes with particular concern information according to which young girls are at risk of abuse when commuting to school and at the school. (articles 3, 6 and 7)
+The Committee also notes with particular concern information according to which young girls are at risk of abuse when commuting to school and at the school. (arts 3, 6 and 7)

 The State party is called upon to significantly strengthen its efforts to combat gender-based violence and to ensure that cases are dealt with in an appropriate and systematic manner.
-The State party is encouraged, in particular, to increase the training of the staff of Victim Support Unit offices and of the Police on violence against women, including sexual abuse and domestic violence.
+It is encouraged, in particular, to increase the training of the staff of Victim Support Unit offices and of the Police on violence against women, including sexual abuse and domestic violence.
 The State party should also adopt specific legislation criminalizing

 domestic violence, and adopt immediate and concrete measures to combat sexual violence against young girls in the school environment.